A young monk came to the wise tea master Lao Cha and asked him:

-– Sensei, every time I sit down to meditate I’m falling asleep.
+– Sensei, every time I sit down to meditate, I fall asleep.
 But if I drink coffee, I get restless.
-Spending my days studying I feel that I’m lacking vitamins and energy and it becomes harder and harder for me to concentrate on Buddha’s teachings.
+Spending my days studying, I feel that I lack vitamins and energy, and it becomes harder and harder for me to concentrate on Buddha’s teachings.

-Our top grade organic ceremonial matcha is made from the most tender, hand-picked young leaves from the springtime harvest of Kanayamidori, Okumidori and Asanoka cultivars, produced by a family farm in Kakegawa region of southwestern Shizuoka, Japan.
+Our top-grade organic ceremonial matcha is made from the most tender, hand-picked young leaves from the springtime harvest of Kanayamidori, Okumidori, and Asanoka cultivars.
+Those are produced by a family farm in the Kakegawa region of southwestern Shizuoka, Japan.

-Our ceremonial grade matcha has a smooth texture, as well as a savory umami flavor, which makes it an ideal choice for indulging in relaxation.
-We recommend you to prepare ceremonial grade matcha in the traditional ceremonial manner called cha no yu, using a chawan and a bamboo tea whisk.
+Our ceremonial grade matcha has a bright green color, smooth texture, and savory umami flavor.
+Contrary to popular belief, it is not bitter.
+After some whisking, it acquires a rich, frothy texture.
+This craft tea is an ideal choice for indulging in relaxation.
+We recommend you to prepare it in the traditional ceremonial manner called Cha No Yu, using a chawan and a bamboo tea whisk.

 - Start slowly adding water of about 175-185ºF / 80-85ºC

 - Using a chasen (the whisk), whisk vigorously in a zigzag (but not circular) motion.
 Do not scratch the bottom of the chawan.
 Keep whisking until all the powder is dissolved and the tea is frothy.
 To achieve a better result, keep turning the chawan counterclockwise while whisking.